The difference between a gas and a bi-metal thermometer

 A temperature gauge is used to measure the force of heat in a machine or application.
 The gauges, commonly known as thermometers, measure heat in different ways depending on the type.
-Here, MGA Controls discuss the difference between bi-metal industrial thermometers and gas thermometers, outlining the advantages of both.
+Here, MGA Controls discusses the difference between bi-metal industrial thermometers and gas thermometers, outlining the advantages of both.

 How does a bimetal thermometer work?